-- Jem.
-Being a show about a band, set in the 80's, it's essentially required that most of the main characters have huge, wildly teased manes (though the bright Anime colors are harder to explain).
+- Jem: Being a show about a band, set in the 80's, it's essentially required that most of the main characters have huge, wildly teased manes (though the bright technicolour colors are harder to explain).
 With Jerrica herself, her enormous pink hair is effortless and maintainence-free, since it's a holographic projection.

 - Kim Possible has flippy waist-length hair completely resistant to swimming, scuba-diving, skydiving, being submerged in cookie dough, or the numerous helmets she's forced into by Executive Meddling.
 Shego's is the same though even longer, and even if either of them are drenched, buried or blown up, their hair springs back to shape in moments.

 - Claire's square bun hairstyle in Motorcity.
 And then there's her new do in "Julie and the Amazons" . . .